bruno-cadorette/bruno-cadorette.github.io/index.md

 ## Baeta compiler
 An interpreter for a typed functionnal programming language that I did in fall 2016.
 It contains a parser, type system with full inference (Hindley-Milner).
 It compile to lambda calculus.
-Made with Haskell
+Made with Haskell.

 [Link to the repository](https://github.com/bruno-cadorette/Baeta-Compiler)

 ## Garbage collector
-This is an implemention of the [Boehm-Demers-Weiser conservative garbage collector](https://en.wikipedia.org/wiki/Boehm_garbage_collector) with a C++ api to use it in a real program!
+This is an implemention of the [Boehm-Demers-Weiser conservative garbage collector](https://en.wikipedia.org/wiki/Boehm_garbage_collector) with a C++ api using smart pointers.

 [Link to the repository](https://github.com/bruno-cadorette/RealTimeGarbageCollector)